Frequently Asked Questions

 What does cellular bonding actually mean (vs load balancing)?

-These two terms get used interchangeably in marketing, but they describe fundamentally different technologies.
-Understanding the difference is important because choosing the wrong one can leave you with connectivity that looks good on paper but fails when you need it most.
+Marketing uses these terms interchangeably, but they describe fundamentally different technologies.
+Choosing the wrong one leaves you with connectivity that looks good on paper but fails when you need it most.

 Load balancing distributes sessions across multiple connections.
 When a device on your network opens a new connection (loading a web page, starting a download, opening an app), the router decides which WAN link to send that session down.
 Each individual session uses only one connection.
 If that connection drops mid-session, the session breaks.
 The user sees a timeout, a failed download or a dropped call.
 Load balancing is simple, requires no remote endpoint and works with any router.
 But it does not give you aggregate bandwidth for any single session, and it does not protect individual sessions from link failure.